Hyperk\"ahler ambient metrics associated with twistor CR manifolds: Introduction

 which corresponds to the equivalence $B_2=C_2$ of the Dynkin diagrams.
 This explains why we can expect the existence of hyperk\"ahler ambient metrics for twistor CR manifolds.
 However, since the Fefferman conformal structure is even dimensional, the Ricci-flat equation is not guaranteed to be solved to infinite order in general, and also Graham--Willse's parallel tractor extension theorem can only be applied up to a finite order.
 Thus, we cannot reduce the construction of hyperk\"ahler ambient metrics to that of parallel tractors by using the general theory.

 To construct hyperk\"ahler ambient metrics, we first embed the twistor CR manifold into a 3-dimensional complex manifold given as the twistor space of an anti self-dual conformal 4-manifold.
 It is proved by LeBrun \cite{LeB2} that a twistor CR manifold has a remarkable property that it never admits a local CR embedding into a complex manifold unless the base conformal 3-manifold $(\Sigma, [h])$ is real analytic.
-When $(\Sigma, [h])$ is real analytic, another result of LeBrun \cite{LeB1} shows that $(\Sigma, [h])$ can be realized as the both-sided conformal infinity of an anti self-dual Poincar\'e-Einstein manifold $(X\setminus\Sigma, g_+)$.
-By the construction of Atiyah--Hitchin--Singer \cite{AHS}, we have the twistor space of the compactified conformal manifold $(X, [\overline{g}_+])$ as the projectivization $\mathbb{P}(\mathbb{S}')$ of the spinor bundle $\mathbb{S}'\to X$.
+When $(\Sigma, [h])$ is real analytic, another result of LeBrun \cite{LeB1} shows that $(\Sigma, [h])$ can be realized as the two-sided conformal infinity of an anti self-dual Poincar\'e-Einstein manifold $(X\setminus\Sigma, g_+)$.
+We assume that $\Sigma$ is orientable.
+Then, since $\Sigma$ is 3-dimensional, its tangent bundle is trivial.
+Shrinking $X$ if necessary, we may also assume that $X$ has the trivial tangent bundle, so we fix a spin structure of the compactified conformal manifold $(X, [\overline{g}_+])$.
+By the construction of Atiyah--Hitchin--Singer \cite{AHS}, we have the twistor space of $(X, [\overline{g}_+])$ as the projectivization $\mathbb{P}(\mathbb{S}')$ of the spinor bundle $\mathbb{S}'\to X$.
 We show that the twistor CR manifold is canonically isomorphic to the real hypersuface $\mathbb{P}(\mathbb{S}')|_\Sigma$ and construct a hyperk\"ahler ambient metric on the total space $\mathbb{S}'\setminus\{\bo\}$.

 In fact, the construction of the hyperk\"ahler metric works in a more general setting; there exists a hyperk\"ahler metric on the spinor bundle with the zero section removed over any 4-dimensional anti self-dual Einstein manifold having the non-zero scalar curvature.
 Thus, we first present the general construction in \S\ref{hyperkahler-spinor} before we discuss the ambient metric.
 The existence of such metrics, however, has already been proved by Swann \cite{Sw}: \begin{theorem}[{\cite[Corollary 3.6]{Sw}}] Let $(X, g)$ be a $4$-dimensional anti self-dual Einstein manifold with scalar curvature $R\neq0$, and $\mathbb{S}'$ the spinor bundle over $X$.
 Then, $\mathbb{S}'\setminus\{\bo\}$ admits a hyperk\"ahler metric which is positive definite when $R>0$ and has neutral signature when $R<0$. \end{theorem} In \cite{Sw}, a family of quoternionic K\"ahler metrics are constructed by solving an ODE on the spinor bundle with the zero section removed over a quoternionic K\"ahler manifold, and the hyperk\"ahler metric above can be obtained as a special (limiting ) case of the construction in 4 dimensions.